Using Docker - Developer Guide - Cortex XSIAM - Cortex - Security Operations

 Use Docker to run Python scripts and integrations in a controlled environment.

 Docker is a tool used by developers to package together dependencies into an image.
-Therefore, you are not required to run pip install to install all the required packages to use your integration.
-They are part of a image and the image contains all of the libraries you need.
+Docker enables you to run Python scripts and integrations in a controlled environment, isolated from the server.
+By packaging libraries and dependencies together, a consistent environment is maintained.
+You are not required to run pip install to install all the required packages to use your integration.
+They are part of an image and the image contains all of the libraries you need.
 See the Docker site for more information.

 Script/integration configuration